-I often feel deflated at the fact that I can’t quite measure up to the successes of other big time fliers.
+I often feel deflated at the fact that I can’t quite measure up to the success of others I see on the daily.

-Beating myself up about how I’ll never be as good a blogger or photographer.
-Wasting copious amounts of time pining over the fact that I can’t travel full time or even afford a weekend break… and suddenly this got me thinking about my behaviours not just as a traveller but as a blogger aswell.
+Beating myself up about how I’ll never be as good a writer or photographer.
+Wasting copious amounts of time pining over the fact that I can’t travel full time or even afford a weekend break – then suddenly this got me thinking about my behaviours not just as a traveller but as a blogger too.

 To some my life may look pretty exciting, but like many of us this simply isn’t the case and we’re all at least a little bit guilty of highlighting only our best moments.